No. 18 West Virginia beats No. 2 Kansas 85-69 (Jan 24, 2017) | FOX Sports

 West Virginia limited its turnovers to eight and went 19 of 23 from the line, making nine of their final 10.

+”We did both of those things today,” Huggins said. ”And when we do, we’re pretty good.”

-West Virginia’s Nathan Adrian added 11 points and Daxter Miles Jr. and Tarik Phillip each had 10.
+Nathan Adrian added 11 points and Daxter Miles Jr. and Tarik Phillip each had 10 for West Virginia, which beat Kansas for the fourth straight time in Morgantown.

 Josh Jackson matched a season high with 22 points before fouling out for Kansas.
 Devonte’ Graham added 17 points and Big 12 scoring leader Frank Mason III finished with 15, tying his third-lowest point total of the season.